+Frontotemporal dementia (FTD) is a group of dementias that mainly affect personality and behavior, language and speech, or movement.
+FTD takes longer to affect memory than Alzheimer’s disease and other dementias.
 According to The Association for Frontotemporal Degeneration, frontotemporal dementia is the most common type of dementia for individuals under 60 years of age.
-It is estimated that approximately 50,000 – 60,000 Americans have this type of dementia.
+It is estimated that between 50,000 and 60,000 Americans have this type of dementia.

 Approximately half of all individuals with frontotemporal dementia have some family history of FTD or another dementia.
 Frontotemporal dementia affects men and women about equally.

-1) Semantic dementia: Semantic dementia refers to the disease’s effect on the temporal lobes of both sides of the brain.
-This region of the brain controls how we understand and recognize words, faces, and their meaning.
+Semantic dementia: Semantic dementia refers to the disease’s effect on the temporal lobes of both sides of the brain.
+This region of the brain controls how we understand and recognize words and their meaning.
 A person with this symptom of FTD would have trouble communicating, both using words correctly and understanding what is being said.
 Difficulty with reading and spelling is also seen with semantic dementia.

-2) Primary progressive aphasia: PPA refers to the disease’s effect on the left side of the brain.
-This region of the brain controls the way in which we are able to put words together and express meaning.
-Individuals may have trouble finding and using the right words to explain themselves and they may have trouble forming a structured sentence.
+Primary progressive aphasia: PPA refers to the disease’s effect on the left side of the brain.
+This region of the brain controls how we put words together and express meaning.
+Individuals may have trouble finding and using the right words to explain themselves, and they may have trouble forming a structured sentence.

-Movement problems can become so severe the individual inflicted with the disease may require a wheelchair or be bedridden.
-Other issues might include difficulty with chewing, swallowing, incontinence (lack of ability to control urination and/or defecation).
+Movement problems can become so severe that the individual with the disease may require a wheelchair or be bedridden.
+Other issues might include difficulty chewing, swallowing, and incontinence (lack of ability to control urination and/or defecation).
 Note: Some of these symptoms are similar to that of Parkinson’s disease dementia.